 - Can increase a mom’s milk supply by fully emptying the breasts during pumping sessions.

-- May be a little more than some moms will want to spend on a breast pump.
+- The Spectra S1 may be a little more money than some moms will want to spend on a breast pump.

 - It only comes with one size of breast flanges, but you can order other sizes.